Chart Color Schemes

 Elizabeth Vale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Elizabeth Vale's dwelling structure, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 78.2% houses and 21.9% other dwellings.
-Home ownership in Elizabeth Vale was at 21.4%, with mortgaged dwellings at 26.1% and rented ones at 52.5%.
-The median monthly mortgage repayment in the area was $1,083, lower than Adelaide metro's average of $1,562.
-The median weekly rent figure was recorded at $233, compared to Adelaide metro's $320.
-Nationally, Elizabeth Vale's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Elizabeth Vale's dwelling structures, as per the latest Census, consisted of 58.8% houses and 41.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Elizabeth Vale stood at 21.4%, with mortgaged dwellings at 26.1% and rented ones at 52.5%.
+The median monthly mortgage repayment was $1,083, below Adelaide metro's average of $1,562.
+Median weekly rent in the area was $233, compared to Adelaide metro's $320.
+Nationally, Elizabeth Vale's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing